pemistahl/lingua/README.md

 ### Quick Info
 * this library tries to solve language detection of very short words and phrases, even shorter than tweets
 * makes use of both statistical and rule-based approaches
-* already outperforms *Apache Tika* and *Optimaize Language Detector* in this respect for more than 50 languages
+* already outperforms *Apache Tika*, *Apache OpenNLP* and *Optimaize Language Detector* in this respect for more than 50 languages
 * works within every Java 6+ application and on Android
 * no additional training of language models necessary
 * offline usage without having to connect to an external service or API